Drinking Water Quality

 Beaver Water District must meet national, health-based standards for drinking water in order to fulfill its primary mission, which is to produce safe, potable water.
 That means the District must comply with the Safe Drinking Water Act (SDWA), passed by Congress in 1974 and amended in 1986 and 1996.
 The SDWA’s purpose is to protect public health by regulating the nation’s public drinking water supply.

 The SDWA authorizes the U.S. Environmental Protection Agency (USEPA) to set standards for drinking water in order to protect against naturally occurring and man-made contaminants.
 The standards set enforceable maximum contaminant levels and provide the framework for accepted methods to treat water to remove contaminants.
 In Arkansas, USEPA’s requirements for the SDWA are managed and enforced by the Arkansas Department of Health.
 To comply with these standards, the District frequently tests water at various phases of the treatment process and monitors water before it leaves the facility on its way to customers.
 At every step, safeguards ensure that all standards are met and that the District is in compliance with the SDWA.
 Beaver Water District prepares an annual report each year.
-Link to the 2015 Annual Report here.
-Link to the 2014 Annual Report here.
-Link to the 2013 Annual Report on water quality here.
-Link to the 2012 Annual Report on water quality here.
+Link to the 2016 Annual Water Quality Report here.
+Link to the 2015 Annual Water Quality Report here.
+Link to the 2014 Annual Water Quality Report here.
+Link to the 2013 Annual Water Quality Report here.
+Link to the 2012 Annual Water Quality Report on water quality here.

 Process Water Standards